Archive for Accessibility

 Matthew Shifrin is a remarkable figure who has been a positive force in the world despite his lack of something that most people take for granted.
 Though he was born blind and is only 26, he has already written several musicals and acted in a film.
 He can speak four languages and is learning another two currently, as well as sing and play the accordion.
 He created Braille for the Yiddish language.
 Though he has built himself quite the portfolio of accomplishments, the innovation I am here to discuss was not solely his invention.

-On Mathew’s thirteenth birthday, he received a Prince of Persia Lego set from his friend Lilya Finkel.
+On Matthew’s thirteenth birthday, he received a Prince of Persia Lego set from his friend Lilya Finkel.
 With the set came a binder Lilya made containing hand typed braille instructions.
-These allowed Mathew to build the set despite his inability to perceive the standard instructions.
+These allowed Matthew to build the set despite his inability to perceive the standard instructions.
 Before this point, he had played with Lego, but he mostly kept to the Bionicle line.
 He had a lot of fun following the braille guide to put his set together.
-Mathew and Lilya would proceed to translate more instructions and standardize a method of communicating exactly what blocks to put where.
+Matthew and Lilya would proceed to translate more instructions and standardize a method of communicating exactly what blocks to put where.
 Here is a sample of what these guides come out sounding like.

 9.1.
 Place a red 1×2 plate, vertically and centered horizontally,